Daniel-Mietchen/events/Force-2017-discovery-tools.md

 # Schedule

 #### 12:30 - 12:40 Welcome and warm-up
-**Exercise:** Get together in groups of two/three and discuss how you approach exploring an unknown research topic at the moment.
-What are your needs and requirements with respect to discovery?
-Are they met by the current tools and practices?
-Record your answers in [tool tbd].
+**Exercise:** Get together in groups of two/three and discuss the following questions: How do you get an overview of a unknown research field?
+What are the problems and challenges that you are facing?

+Record problems and challenges here: https://is.gd/force2017

 #### 12:40 - 12:50 Introduction to discovery
 **Presentation (Peter):**
 * Publication Feeds and BuRST: a personal story about discoverability
 * Dark knowledge - hidden in plain sight
-* Discoverability left behind?
-Discovery in scholcomm charta
+* Insights from a survey on discovery
 * Open Knowledge Maps and collaborative discovery

 #### 12:50 - 13:00 Discovery in an open science